No products in the cart

 Description

-Mechano-Growth Factor (MGF) is an alternative name for the Insulin-like Growth Factor-1Eb (IGF-1Eb) an isoform of IGF-1.
-It has been studied for its potential in the remodeling of muscles, cellular survival, and cellular proliferation.[1]
-New studies on this specific isoform highlight its potential for activating satellite cells in skeletal muscle, suggesting that this particular isoform may also activate satellite cells in skeletal muscle, protect neurons, and helps to overcome the age-related loss of muscle mass.[2]
-The principal function of MGF is its possible efficacy in the reparation of severe muscle wear and tear, especially that caused by injury or exercise.
-The peptide levels may increase significantly after muscle injury.
-Further, its concentration appears to correspond with skeletal muscle growth and differentiation as found in rodent models.
+Mechano-Growth Factor (MGF) is an alternative name for the Insulin-like Growth Factor-1Eb (IGF-1Eb), an isoform of IGF-1.
+It has been studied for its potential in remodeling muscles, cellular survival, and cellular proliferation.[1]
+New studies on this specific isoform highlight its potential for activating satellite cells in skeletal muscle, suggesting that this particular isoform may also activate satellite cells in skeletal muscle, protect neurons, and help overcome muscle mass loss.[2]
+The principal function of MGF is its possible efficacy in reparating severe muscle wear and tear.
+Further, its concentration appears to correspond with skeletal muscle growth and differentiation found in rodent models.

 Molecular Formula: C124H204N42O41S1